 The Indian Himalayas are an ideal place to relax and unwind in fresh mountain air.
 These offbeat boutique Himalayan village getaways (listed according to location) will take you away from the crowds in Uttarakhand and Himachal Pradesh.
 Some have cottages with multiple bedrooms, making them the perfect escape for groups of friends or families.
 The rates started are for the main tourist season during summer (from March to June).
 Substantial discounts are often possible in the low season.

-If you're wanting to pamper yourself in the Himalayas, you may also be interested in these 12 Top Himalayan Spa Resorts.
+If you're wanting to pamper yourself in the Himalayas, you may also be interested in these 9 Top Himalayan Spa Resorts.

-Truly off the grid and off the beaten track, it takes more than an hour of strenuous hiking to reach Jilling Terraces (a porter will carry your luggage).
+Truly off the grid and off the beaten track, it takes about an hour and a half of strenuous hiking to reach Jilling Terraces (a porter will carry your luggage).
 You'll be amply rewarded for your exertion though!
 This graceful four-bedroom mountain home was built in 1933 by a Sanskrit scholar for his Polish wife, who was missing the cool climate of her country.
 The rooms are spread over two levels, and all have their own attached bathrooms.
 The larger ones also have separate living areas.
 There's an independent self-contained cottage with space for a family as well.
 The property is set on 45 acres of forest near Matail village, about an hour east of Nainital, and offers full-day hiking trails with village hospitality (and some with day-camping).
-Rates start from 11,800 rupees per night for a double, including all meals.
+Rates start from 11,000 rupees per night for a double, including all meals.

-Te Aroha, around two hours east of Nainital, is an inspiring example of someone following their passion and turning dream into reality.
+Te Aroha Dhanachuli, around two hours east of Nainital, is an inspiring example of someone following their passion and turning dream into reality.
 A Colonial-style summer house converted into a boutique hotel, its apt name is derived from the indigenous maoris of New Zealand and means mountain of love.
 There certainly has been a lot of love put into handcrafting the exceptional Te Aroha experience.
 The owner is a collector of antiques and this is reflected throughout the house and in the quirky Flashback Cafe, where treasures and memorabilia from all over the world are on display.
 Te Aroha also has the first spa of its kind in the Kumaon region.
 You can go on picnics, treks, bicycle rides, play games, or simply relax with a book from the library.
 For real indulgence, stay in the sprawling Master Bedroom suite, in the old wing of the original summer house.
 It has a 19th century king size bed, living room with spellbinding views, study, and private garden.
 Rates start from 7,300 rupees per night for a double, plus tax.
 With all meals included, the rate is from 13,300 rupees per night.

 Oak Chalet is blissfully secluded deep inside the forest, about two hours northeast of Nainital.
 The cottage is only reachable on foot and requires a 10-15 minute walk.
 It was built in traditional style, using stone and wood, on ancestral land.
 There are four bedrooms, each with private entrance, bathroom, and wide windows overlooking the valley below.
 Or, if you'd prefer to camp out, Oak Chalet also has luxury tents (with electricity and bathrooms) in the forest on their property.
 Facilities include dining room, library, outdoor barbecue and campfire, and games.
 Local organically grown ingredients are used where possible in preparing meals, and solar energy and rainwater harvesting are in use.
 Guests can go walking and trekking, bird watching, and visit nearby villages.
 Expect to pay around 7,000 rupees per night for a double, including all meals and taxes.

 Opened in 2017, The Birdcage is tucked into to the hills on an orchard near Mukteshwar.
 It's the new venture of the team from popular Drifter's Inn and Cafe in Old Manali (which now has new owners).
 They've upped the ante, as this property is gorgeous!
 It's been specifically designed to take advantage of the views and provide guests with a comfortable stay.
 There's one suite and six guest rooms, in three categories.
 Although the rooms are similar in size, the costlier ones are positioned higher up and have better views.
 The property is environmentally-friendly and pet-friendly.
 Of course, there's a restaurant serving wholesome fresh food as well.
 Visit their website for more information.
-Rates start from 5,000 rupees per night for a double including breakfast, welcome drink and cookies.
+Rates start from 5,400 rupees per night for a double including breakfast, welcome drink and cookies.
 Taxes are extra.

 Here's something you might not expect to find in the mountains in India -- a property with Italian-inspired architecture.
 The Orchard at Peora Estates has been modeled on farmhouses in Italy's Tuscany region.
 The flooring has even been imported from Italy!
 This luxury boutique hotel is located around half way between Mutkeshwar and Almora, and has seven rooms plus a royal suite.
 As its name suggests, the property grows a lot of its own produce and offers guests a gastronomic farm-to-table concept.
 Sustainability is also a focus and numerous initiatives have been taken to conserve the environment, including from rain water harvesting, solar power, and organic farming.
 Rates start from 15,500 rupees per night for a double, including breakfast and dinner.

 Shakti Kumaon proves you don't have to sacrifice luxury to have an offbeat village experience in India!
 This property is situated high on a ridge, almost in the middle of nowhere.
 It used to be accessible only on foot, although recent development has brought the construction of a road nearby.
 To get there, it's a five-hour drive north of Almora.
 Accommodations are provided in four exclusive cottages and meals are cooked by a resident chef.
 Shakti also offers guided multi-day village-to-village walks around Almora, staying at plushly renovated village homes, to enable guests to learn about local life.
 Bespoke itineraries are created for guests.
 They don't come cheap through!
-For example, a fully-inclusive five-night package for two people costs $10,400 (about 700,000 rupees).
+For example, a fully-inclusive five-night package for two people costs about $11,500.
 This incorporates two nights in village homes and three nights in the main property, plus transport, all meals and beverages, activities, private chef, guide, and porter.
 (Note: Shakti Kumaon operates seasonally, from early October to April end, depending on weather conditions).
 Shakti has properties in Ladakh and Sikkim too.
 See their website for more information.

 Exceptional Mary Budden Estate is one of only five privately-owned properties inside Binsar Wildlife Sanctuary, about an hour from Almora.
 The estate has been named after its last known inhabitant in the 19th century, the daughter of a local reverend who dedicated herself to charitable works.
 It consists of two buildings -- the original Colonial-style Mary Budden Cotttage (with three bedrooms and a fireplace) and a new addition, the Rhododenderon Cottage (with four bedrooms).
 Both are magnificent, although Rhododenderon Cottage is more airy and modern.
 Privacy is assured, as none of the other rooms are let out if one room is occupied in a cottage.
 Binsar Wildlife Sanctuary will appeal to nature lovers, as it's possible to walk through the forest (unlike many other similar places in India).
-Expect to pay 22,000 rupees per night per room, including all meals.
+Expect to pay 21,000 rupees per night per room, including all meals.
 Taxes are extra.
 The property also gives guests the option to stay at a home in Dalar village, hidden away inside the sanctuary.
 It has been meticulously renovated to western standards and its decor, with bursts of bright color, is stunning.

 Kosi Valley Retreat is ideal for active families who want to enjoy the great outdoors.
 The property sits alongside the Kosi River, 45 minutes north of Almora and midway to Kausani in Uttarakhand's Kumaon Region.
 A four-bedroom bungalow made of stone and pebbles, it's been built with the theme of "peace".
 There, you can be at peace with yourself and the outside world, in a soothing environment.
 The only noise you'll hear is the chirping of birds and flow of the river.
-Walk to the Himalayas (the company that owns the property) offers a variety of things to do including hiking, mountain biking, rock climbing and rappelling, trekking, and village walks.
+Walk To Himalayas (the company that owns the property) offers a variety of things to do including hiking, mountain biking, rock climbing and rappelling, trekking, and village walks.
 You can also camp out!
 Fresh organic food, reflective of the philosophy of healthy living, is served.
-Expect to pay 5,500 rupees per night for a double room, including breakfast and two activities,
+Expect to pay 5,500 rupees per night for a double room, including breakfast and two activities.

 This contemporary new boutique hotel opened in 2017, and not surprisingly, it quickly caught the attention of architecture publications.
 It was built by award-winning Sri Lankan firm Zowa Architects, a partner of which trained under renowned architect Geoffrey Bawa.
 The hotel suitably reflects the firm's minimalist and elegant style that favors natural elements.
 It is situated on Kasar Devi ridge, about 30 minutes north of Almora, and looks out to the Nanda Devi Range.
 There are 10 guest rooms, clustered in pairs across five structures.
 All have spectacular floor to ceiling glass panes that open up to nature.
 It's guaranteed that you won't want to leave your room!
 Facilities include library, sun lounge, and gourmet kitchen that serves tasty local cuisine.
 Do note that this is another property that isn't accessible by road.
 It requires a 15 minute walk from the car park.
 Rates start from around 12,000 rupees per night for a double room, including breakfast.